Gidoren/cloud-canviz/README.md

 6. The UI should be clean.

 User Stories:

 Sprint 1:

-"As an artist I would like a clean UI that shows me images with their relevant data" (1) "As an artist I want an easy way to upload images with relevant information" (3)
+"As an artist I would like a clean UI that shows me images with their relevant data" (1).

+"As an artist I want an easy way to upload images with relevant information" (3).

 Sprint 2:

+"As a collector I want to be able to view artwork so that I can decide which ones I like."
+(5)

+“As an artist I want to be able to upload my images so that collectors can view them on the site.”
+(5)

 Sprint 3:

 Sprint 4:

 Backlog:

--Sort images by color
+-See Notion

 Presentation link:

 https://docs.google.com/presentation/d/1TexzAFSaRbMYBqzJFY8PLCsPRtHApENM54nXIO6BAM8/edit#slide=id.g557095241f_0_56